 Seats are set aside in general education core curriculum courses (such as College Algebra, Communication Studies, Philosophy, Political Science, and College Writing) for Residential College students.
 Registering for the saved seats in the designated course sections allows you to attend classes and study sessions with other students who live with you.

-*Residential College is for students who are coming to Texas State with few to no courses completed.
-Visit this page for information on course registration.
+Residential College is intended for students coming to Texas State with few to no courses already completed.

 Faculty-in-Residence: Dr. Kristen Farris

 Hi everyone!
 My name is Dr. Kristen Farris, and I live in the faculty apartment in Brogdon Hall with my husband, Marc, and our sweet pup, Maggie.

 I have taught at Texas State for 9 years, and I really love teaching students in Residential College’s co-enrolled sections of COMM 1310 (our fundamentals of human communication course).
 The students in these sections are truly some of my favorite to teach, because they are more engaged in the classroom, are more comfortable communicating with me and with each other, and as an added bonus, are generally more involved on campus.
 I also love getting to help students develop their communication skills such as conflict management and presentational speaking.

 I’m grateful to be a part of the Residential College experience through my faculty-in-residence position, because I believe the college experience should be a holistic one that includes a focus on academic achievement, social connection with others, as well as an emphasis on psychological and physiological well-being.
 I love my job as a college instructor, and building relationships with students is the highlight of what I do.
 Being a faculty-in-residence allows me the opportunity to develop better and more meaningful relationships with my students and residents who are not enrolled in my classes.